scipy-conference/scipy_proceedings/papers/eli_knaap/main.md

 ---
 # Ensure that this title is the same as the one in `myst.yml`
 title: "geosnap: The Geospatial Neighborhood Analysis Package"
+subtitle: Open Tools for Urban, Regional, and Neighborhood Science
 abstract: |
   Understanding neighborhood context is critical for social science research, public policy analysis, and urban planning.
 The social meaning, formal definition, and formal operationalization of "neighborhood" depends on the study or application, however, so neighborhood analysis and modeling requires both flexibility and adherence to a formal pipeline.
 Maintaining that balance is challenging for a variety of reasons.
 To address those challenges, `geosnap`, the Geospatial Neighborhood Analysis Pacakge provides a suite of tools for exploring, modeling, and visualizing the social context and spatial extent of neighborhoods and regions over time.
 It brings together state-of-the-art techniques from geodemographics, regionalization, spatial data science, and segregation analysis to support social science research, public policy analysis, and urban planning.
 It provides a simple interface tailored to formal analysis of spatiotemporal urban data.

 ---

 ## Introduction

 Quantitative research focusing on cities, neighborhoods, and regions is in high demand.
-On the practical side, city planners, NGOs, and commercial businesses all have increasing access to georeferenced datasets and spatial analyses can turn these data into more efficient, equitable, and profitable, decision-making [@cortes2020OpensourceFramework; @finio2022SmartGrowth; @Kang2021; @Knaap2017;
+On the practical side, city planners, Non-Governmental Organizations (NGOs), and commercial businesses all have increasing access to georeferenced datasets and spatial analyses can turn these data into more efficient, equitable, and profitable, decision-making [@cortes2020OpensourceFramework; @finio2022SmartGrowth; @Kang2021;
-@knaap2023SegregatedDesign; @Rey2022a; @wei2022ReducingRacial].
+@Knaap2017; @knaap2023SegregatedDesign; @Rey2022a; @wei2022ReducingRacial].
 On the
 scientific/academic side, many of the era's pressing problems are spatial and or urban in form, thus requiring bespoke statistical methods and simulation techniques to produce accurate inferences.
 Thus, while data science teams in industries across the planet race